-Samsung facing import ban as Obama administration opts not to veto ITC ruling in Apple caseAlex Wagner - Deputy Managing Editor, News Desk
+Samsung facing import ban as Obama administration opts not to veto ITC ruling in Apple caseAlex Wagner - Editorial Director of News and Content

 The Obama administration made news earlier this year when it decided to veto an import ban on certain Apple products that had been awarded to Samsung by the U.S. International Trade Commission.
 The situation was flip-flopped this week, with Samsung facing a U.S. ITC-imposed ban due to a judgment won by Apple back in August, but this time we're seeing a very different result play out.